 Regardless of how few cases of alien hand syndrome exist, or how little we know about its cause, the mystery and intrigue of the condition will no doubt continue to inspire writers and filmmakers to explore its horrific and comedic potential.

-For more information on how the human brain works and other motor-oriented medical conditions, check out the links on the next page.
+For more information on how the human brain works and other motor-oriented medical conditions, check out the links below.